British anti-invasion preparations of the Second World War: Planned resistance

 The War Office did not treat the threat of invasion seriously until the collapse of France in May 1940.
 The Secret Intelligence Service had, however, been making plans for this eventuality since February 1940, creating the core of a secret resistance network across the country.
 This remained in existence until at least 1943 and comprised both intelligence and sabotage units.
-In May 1940, SIS also began to distribute arms dumps and recruit for a larger civilian guerrilla organisation called the Home Defence Scheme.
-This was deeply resented by the War Office who created the Auxiliary Units as a more respectable military alternative.
+In May 1940, Section D also began to distribute arms dumps and recruit for a larger civilian guerrilla organisation called the Home Defence Scheme.
+This was deeply resented by the War Office who tasked MI(R) to create the Auxiliary Units as a military alternative.

 Auxiliary Units were a specially trained and secret organisation that would act as uniformed commandos to attack the flanks and rear of an enemy advance.
 They were organised around a core of regular army 'scout sections', supported by patrols of 6–8 men recruited from the Home Guard.
 Although approval for the organisation had been given in June 1940, recruiting only began in early July.
 Each patrol was a self-contained cell, expected to be self-sufficient.
 There was, however, no means of communicating with them once they had gone to ground, which greatly reduced their strategic value.
 Each patrol was well-equipped and was provided with a concealed underground operational base, usually built in woodland and camouflaged.
 Auxiliary Units were only expected to operate during an organised military campaign, with an expected lifespan of 14 days.
 They were not, therefore, intended to operate as a long term resistance organisation.
 The latter was the responsibility of the Secret Intelligence Service Section VII, which would have only begun to expand its operations once the country had actually been occupied, thus confining knowledge of its existence only to those men and women who would have been available at the time.

 In addition, the Auxiliary Units included a network of civilian Special Duties personnel, recruited to provide a short-term intelligence gathering service, spying on enemy formations and troop movements.
 Reports were to be collected from dead letter drops and, from 1941, relayed by civilian radio operators from secret locations.
 The wireless network only become operational from 1941 and was unlikely to survive more than a few days following invasion.
 Intelligence gathering after this period would be by the mobile patrols of the GHQ Liaison Unit ('Phantom'), which were staffed by skilled linguists and equipped with powerful wireless sets for direct communication with GHQ.